Before COVID-19, clean energy jobs were the fastest-growing part of America’s workforce – growing 2X faster than the rest of the economy.

 Nearly 3.4 million Americans worked in energy efficiency, renewable energy, clean vehicles and fuels at the end of last year.

-Since then, more than 620,000 clean energy workers have lost their jobs.
+Since then, more than half-a-million clean energy workers (514,000) have lost their jobs.
 These are Americans in every state who work in construction, manufacturing, technology and finance.
 They’re electricians and HVAC technicians.
 Solar and wind installers and engineers.
 Factory workers building Energy Star appliances and air conditioners, LED lighting systems, electric vehicles and efficient building materials.

 Clean energy is the smart way to build our economy back better, faster and more equitably.
 Clean energy creates more jobs across more occupations in more states than just about any sector of our economy.
 History shows investing in clean energy is the best and fastest way to jump-start our economy, and polls overwhelmingly show Americans want our elected officials to do more to advance solar, wind and energy efficiency.
 And done right, clean energy can create new opportunities for all Americans – including people of color who are currently underrepresented in clean energy fields.

 Below are examples of programs that would help get the half-a-million Americans part of this huge and important sector back to work.